Investments/ Developments

 India has witnessed an exceptional surge in the creation and funding of startups as the country has solidified its position as a major global centre for innovation and businesses.
 However, securing adequate funding remains a significant task for startups, often leading to survival challenges.

-STPI Signs MoUs to strengthen tech startup ecosystem: AIC STPINEXT Initiatives (STPINEXT), a special purpose vehicle of Software Technology Parks of India (STPI), an organisation under the Ministry of Electronics and Information Technology (MeitY) has signed two Memorandums of Understanding (MoUs), one with HDFC Bank, and another with Excelpoint Systems India Pvt.
+STPI Signs MoUs to strengthen tech startup ecosystem: AIC STPINEXT Initiatives (STPINEXT), a special purpose vehicle of Software Technology Parks of India (STPI), an organisation under the Ministry of Electronics and Information Technology (MeitY) has signed two memorandums of understanding (MoUs), one with HDFC Bank, and another with Excelpoint Systems India Pvt.
 Ltd., a niche technology player for fostering entrepreneurship and nurturing tech startups in the country.
 These partners would play a critical role in supporting and handholding the startups in the growth journey through technical guidance & assistance, mentoring, pitching to investors, funding support, and market connect & access etc.

 Some of the investments/ developments in the Electronics System Design & Manufacturing (ESDM) sector in the recent past are as follows:

 - The cumulative FDI equity inflow in the Electronics industry is Rs.
-49,068 crore (US$ 5.67 billion) during the period April 2000-September 2024.
+49,715 crore (US$ 6.87 billion) during the period April 2000-March 2025.

 - As of November 2023, applications of 27 IT hardware mobile phones manufacturers have been approved for Production Linked Incentive scheme (PLI).